 In recent human history, mankind has created and witnessed unprecedented changes in the balance between nature and technology.
 With the advent of the industrial revolution, technological progress has led to profound improvements in human health and quality of life.
 Important benefits such as improved sanitation and clean water have combined to reduce human mortality and extend the lifespan.
 As we recognize these benefits, we also know that technology works best when it serves human needs and worst when it imposes new risks on human development, creating a greater distance between nature and man.
 Paradoxically, as we become more reliant on technology, we risk losing sight of the proper balance between the benefits and risks of progress, especially in those technologies that intervene most directly in human health.

 In order to restore that balance, we must pursue a future based on a more natural vision of human health, happiness and development, one that focuses on wellness rather than disease.
 The definition of wellness that guides the healing professions should not be the absence of symptoms in the presence of medical intervention, but rather the pursuit of health without the need for drugs.
 Realizing this future will require a more natural approach to wellness, especially early in life, but also throughout the lifespan.
-To restore the proper balance of nature and technology, Americans for Health Choice seeks to restore balance to our civil society.
+To restore the proper balance of nature and technology, American Citizens for Health Choice seeks to restore balance to our civil society.

 We hold these Principles to be self-evident: